-Prior to the inaugural constitution of the football and cricket club in 1925, players and officials clear crown land which is now Raeburn Reserve, the clubs current home.
+Prior to the inaugural constitution of the football and cricket club in 1925, players and officials cleared crown land which is now Raeburn Reserve, the club’s current home.
 The earliest football team photo in the club possession is 1926.
-The first grandstand was built in the late 1920s during the Presidency of Bob Taylor and was named the Robert H.TaylorPavilion and the commemorative plaque is in the current committee room preserved for posterity.
+The first grandstand was built in the late 1920s during the presidency of Bob Taylor.
+It was named the Robert H.Taylor Pavilion and the commemorative plaque is in the current committee room preserved for posterity.

-The 1930s saw the club compete in the association Sub District competition against clubs such as West Melbourne, North Melbourne, West Coburg, Footscray, Windsor, West Preston etc, being runners up in 1935.
-During the latter part of the 1930s the club transfer to the League Sub District competition, clubs at the time being South Melbourne District, Richmond District, East Brunswick, Kew, Fairfield, Sunshine etc. During this period the club was looked upon as Essendon thirds.
-Open age sides were not fielded during the war, but the club under 18 and under 21 known asSons of Solders.
+The club competed in the association Sub District competition against clubs such as West Melbourne, North Melbourne, West Coburg, Footscray, Windsor, West Preston, being runners up in 1935.
+During the latter part of the 1930s, the club transferred to the League Sub District competition, clubs at the time being South Melbourne District, Richmond District, East Brunswick, Kew, Fairfield, Sunshine etc. During this period the club was looked upon as Essendon thirds.
+Open age sides were not fielded during the war, but the club under 18 and under 21 known as Sons of Solders.

-1946 saw the club under legendary coach Garmah Jones won its first A Grade flag in the League Sub District competition.
-To date its one and only A Grade flag, they were runners up in 1947.
+In 1946 the club won its first A Grade flag in the League Sub District competition under legendary coach Garmah Jones, its one and only A Grade flag to date.
 The remaining years in the 1940s and early 1950s saw the open age continue in the Sub District competition before changing its name to Raeburn Football Club enabling it to join the Essendon District Football League later changing back to the Pascoe Vale Football Club.
-The under 21 team continued on and played in the under 21 competition in the Northern District Football League until the age group was disbanded.
+The under 21 team continued on and played in the Northern District Football League until the age group was disbanded.

 The Northern District Football League, after several name changes eventually collapsed, due mainly to not being able to attract open aged sides.
 Pascoe Vale moved its juniors to the Essendon Football League.
 The club continued to expand, winning numerous reserve and under aged flags, eventually out growing the old pavilion and its facilities, a building fund was commenced in the late 1960s.
-After a mysterious fire which destroyed most of the old pavilion the A.B.Attwater Pavilion, in conjunction with the Coburg Council.
+After a fire which destroyed most of the old pavilion, the A.B.Attwater Pavilion was built in conjunction with the Coburg Council.